MaastrichtU-IDS/dsri-documentation/docs/openshift-storage.md

 Static persistent volumes are mounted in a specific directory on the MapR storage, and provides a more sustainable storage over time.
 Static persistent volumes are not bind to a specific project, and can be accessed by different projects.

-It is recommended to use dynamic persistent volumes in priority, you can [request a static persistent volume](/dsri-documentation/help) if necessary.
+It is recommended to use dynamic persistent volumes in priority, you can [request a static persistent volume](/dsri-documentation/help) if necessary 📬

 ## Mount a filebrowser on a PVC